 Our Curriculum Structure

 Our curriculum is organised into key themes and topics which are delivered, unless in exceptional circumstances by highly qualified subject specific specialists.
 Assessment takes many forms from low stakes recall and retrieval practice delivered through ‘sharp starts’, exit ticket plenaries through our ‘Reviews’, formative deep SPA assessments to formal summative trial examinations.
-Testing is follow by a period of Close the Gap activity through whole class or individual verbal and written feedback.
+Testing is followed by a period of Close the Gap activity through whole class or individual verbal and written feedback.
 Each department has externally trained examination markers and the development of expert teacher knowledge is central to our professional learning and development culture.

 The delivery of our subject curriculum is based on external research; tried and tested techniques which promote a love of learning, develop long term memory and reduce cognitive load.
-Barak Rosenshine’s ‘Principles of Instruction’ forms the basis of our approach to teaching and learning throughout a lesson or sequence of learning experiences.
-The steps and stages are outlined below.

 In order to master the specific elements of Principles of Instruction, learning experiences are shaped and delivered consistently across the academy through the ‘Lesson Cycle’.